Beginning in the 2021-22 admissions cycle, Elon’s PA program no longer requires the GRE as part of our admissions process.

 The Elon PA program accepts applications on a modified rolling basis so applicants are encouraged to apply early.

 Interviews are a requirement for admission.
 About 130 of the most qualified applicants will be invited to interview with the PA faculty.
-Interview dates are forthcoming.
+Interview dates are November 1st, November 5th, January 10th, January 13th, February 14th, and February 18th.

 Completed applications submitted to CASPA must include the following: